DrafaKiller/EventEmitter-dart/README.md

 # Event Emitter

 A Event-based system, highly inspired by [NodeJS's EventEmitter](https://nodejs.org/api/events.html).
 This implementation uses generic types to allow for multiple data types, while still being intuitive.

-Based on JavaScript and suitable for Dart and Flutter.
+Based on JavaScript and suitable for Dart and Flutter with type-safety.

 ## Features

 * Attach multiple listeners to an event.
 * Listen to a **topic** and **data type**.
 * Emit a message on a specific topic to be broadcasted to all listeners.
+* Type-safety
 * Use callbacks with `EventEmitter`.
 * Use streams with `EventStreamEmitter`.
-* Can be extented to create custom event emitter objects.
+* Can be extended to create custom event emitter objects.

 ## Getting started